ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Bradenhaumesser/writing/proposals/show_proposal_one.md

 ## Braden Haumesser !!!!!

-## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this proj
+## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-You must type the sentence here in order to digitally sign your pledge.

 I adhered to the Allegheny College Honor Code while completing this project.